Lokeshkumar520/ow-task2/README.md

                * URL: http://localhost:4000/user/deleteAllDevices
                * Headder Content-type : application/json
                * Auth: Type-Bearer Token: (Header should attached with your recieved token on success of log in)
-               * Expected Response: if  in DB there is a device associated with your attached id, then admin can be delete device.
+               * Expected Response: admin can be delete all the devices.
                   @On Success:
                   {
                     "status": "Success",